percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

-* If the endpoint wishes to insert header extensions that can be modified by an MDD, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end, then add any MDD-modifiable header extensions.
+* If the endpoint wishes to insert header extensions that can be modified by an MDD, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end (if any), then add any MDD-modifiable header extensions.
 The OHB MUST replicate the information found in the RTP header following the application of the inner cryptographic transform.
-For example, if the packet had no header extensions when the inner cryptographic transform was applied, the X bit would be 0.
-If the endpoint introduces an OHB and then adds MDD-modifiable header extensions, the X bit in the OHB would be 0.
-After introducing the OHB and MDD-modifiable header extensions, of course, the X bit in the RTP header would be set to 1.
+If not already set, the endpoint MUST set the X bit in the RTP header to 1 when introducing the OHB extension.

 * Apply the outer cryptographic transform to the RTP packet.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used